pragma-/Plang/doc/README.md

 Map | any value | A String containing a constructor of that Map

 ##### Array
-    ArrayConstructor ::= "[" (Expression ","?)* "]"
+    ArrayConstructor ::= "[" { Expression [ "," ] }* "]"

 An `Array` is a collection of values.
-Array elements can be any type. *TODO: Optional type annotations to constrain Array elements to a single type.*
+Array elements can be any type. *TODO: Optional type annotation to constrain Array elements to a single type.*

 For more details see: